Ecological Analysis Used to Support New York State’s Offshore Spatial Plan

 We collaborated with the state of New York to collect and interpret ecological information needed to plan the location of wind farms and other ocean projects.
 The scope of our work included interpreting the results of existing ecological assessments; identifying data gaps; and mapping both the seafloor and the distribution of seabirds, deep-sea corals, sponges, sediments, and ocean habitats.

 Why We Care

 The New York State Energy Research and Development Authority is working to reduce energy consumption and greenhouse gas emissions to meet the state’s “45 by 15” objective.
-Initiated under Gov. David Paterson, the initiative calls for the state to meet 45% of its electricity needs from renewable sources and conservation by 2015.
+The initiative—created under Governor David Paterson—calls for the state to meet 45 percent of its electricity needs using renewable sources and conservation by 2015.
 Toward this end, the state is gathering critical marine data to place offshore wind farms in a way that protects critical habitats and minimizes conflict with fishing, transportation, and other interests.
 The “greening” effect of the clean energy produced by the wind farms is significant: the proposed 350 megawatt Long Island-New York City Offshore Wind Project will displace about 540,000 tons of carbon dioxide annually, which is equivalent to removing 120,000 cars from local roads.

 What We Found